Endurancelife/manuals/_shared/reference.md

 ## 5. Copy to Clipboard Plugin

-By wrapping text in three backticks (the ``` symbol, usually above the Tab key), you create a "code block."
+By wrapping text in three backticks (the ``` symbol), you create a "code block."
 The plugin automatically adds a copy button to the top right corner.
-This is perfect for sharing exact text that needs to be copied without formatting errors.

 ```text
 Emergency Contact Number: +44 7123 456789